cqdetdev/plugin/docs/plugin-architecture.md

 * `EventSubscribe` — declares the event types the plugin wants to receive.
 * `ActionBatch` — one or more actions for the server to execute (send chat, teleport, kick).
 * `LogMessage` — plugin side logging surfaced in the server logs.
+* `EventResult` — optional response to an event that can cancel execution or mutate pointer-backed values such as chat messages, block break drops, or experience rewards.

 Events and actions are wrapped in envelopes so that the protocol can evolve without breaking compatibility.
 Unknown fields are ignored.